-We also include two firm-specific controls in our baseline regressions, the firm's bookto-market ratio and market capitalization (i.e. firm size) at the end of the preceding fiscal year.
-The inclusion of the book-to-market ratio has several important justifications.
-First, to the extent that the relation between the growth in investment spending and changes in Q is non-linear, it is important to control for the level of investment opportunities to condition investment responses to changes in opportunities (see Barnett and Sakellaris (1998)).
-In this regard, the book-tomarket ratio can be interpreted as a control for the level of investment opportunities in the spirit of average Q. Second, Anderson and Garcia-Feijoo (2005), Fama and French (2005), Fama and French (1995) and others document that investment growth (and profitability) are strongly related to the book-to-market ratio.
-Although we use change in investment to remove firm fixedeffects, the firm's book-to-market ratio can also control for firm-level differences in unconditional conservatism (see discussion in Roychowdhury and Watts (2006)).
+investment responses to changes in opportunities (see Barnett and Sakellaris, 1998).
+In this regard, the book-to-market ratio can be interpreted as a control for the level of investment opportunities in the spirit of average Q. Second, Anderson and Garcia-Feijoo (2006), Fama and French (2006), and Fama and French (1995), among others document that investment growth (and profitability) are strongly related to the book-to-market ratio.
+Although we use change in investment to remove firm fixed-effects, the firm's book-to-market ratio can also control for firm-level differences in unconditional conservatism (see discussion in Roychowdhury and Watts, 2007).
 Finally, firm size is included to control for differing stages in firms' life cycles.
-For example, young firm respond differently than mature firms to a given change in investment opportunities.10
+For example, young firms respond differently than mature firms to a given change in investment opportunities.